ikkez/f3-validation-engine/README.md

 ]
 ```

 If the value does not match one of the items defined, the validation will fail.
-It's also possible to put a string to `item`, which is a F3 hive key, that contains the array with items.
+It's also possible to put a string to `item`, which is a **F3 hive key**, that contains the array with items.

 ## Error handling